haddadzineddine/zekir/README.md

 ## Extension Settings

-- `zekir.interval`: Choose the time interval (in mins) 'eg. 30 mins'.
+- `hisn-al-muslim.interval`: Choose the time interval (in mins) 'eg. 30 mins'.
-- `zekir.notificationType`: Choose whether the notification pops up in the middle or shows silently on the side.
+- `hisn-al-muslim.notificationType`: Choose whether the notification pops up in the middle or shows silently on the side.

 ## Extension Functions